-Bus Passes Tri-met Monthly passes are provided free to students who maintain 90% full-day attendance.
-Students who do not maintain the attendance requirement may not receive bus passes in following months.
-Breakfast and Lunch All Meek students qualify for free breakfast and lunch every day that school is in session.
+- Bus Passes Tri-met Monthly passes are provided free to students who maintain 90% full-day attendance.
+Students who do not maintain the attendance requirement may not receive bus passes in following months. - Breakfast and Lunch All Meek students qualify for free breakfast and lunch every day that school is in session.
 Breakfast is at 8:10 a.m.
 Mondays, Tuesdays, Thursdays, and Fridays and at 9:20 a.m. on Wednesdays.
 As a reminder, Alliance at Meek is a closed campus every day.
-Students may bring food from home and staff will be happy to refrigerate this and direct students to microwaves in the cafeteria.
-TAG and 504 Plans Meek ProTech focuses resources to meet the instructional levels and rates of learning for TAG students and for students with a 504 plan.
-Advisors work together with the students, their parents/guardians, and the staff to identify opportunities to address the students' unique needs and interests.
-After-School Tutorial Free tutoring for all subjects is available every Tuesday and Thursday after school in Room 109.
-Come and get help to earn those credits for graduation!
-Snacks are available for all participants.
-Field Trips Meek is fortunate to be able to offer dozens of college, career, academic, an
+Students may bring food from home and staff will be happy to refrigerate this and direct students to microwaves in the cafeteria. - TAG and 504 Plans Meek ProTech focuses resources to meet the instructional levels and rates of learning for TAG students and for students with a 504 plan.
+Advisors work together with the students, their parents/guardians, and the staff to identify opportunities to address the students' unique needs and interests. - After-School TutorialFree tutoring for all subjects is available every Tuesday and Thursday after school.
+Come and get help to earn those credits for graduation!Snacks are available for all participants.